andygill/haverscript/README.md

 ### Middleware

-Middleware is a mechansim to have fine control over everything between calling `.chat` and Haverscript calling the LLM.
+Middleware is a mechanism to have fine control over everything between calling `.chat` and Haverscript calling the LLM.
 As a example, consider the creation of a session.

 ```python
 session = connect("mistral") | echo()
 ```

-You can combine multiple middlewares, as deep as needed.
+You can chain multiple middlewares together to achieve composite behaviors.

 ```python
 session = connect("mistral") | echo() | options(seed=12345)